lblod/ember-rdfa-editor/.changeset/bumpy-paths-peel.md

 '@lblod/ember-rdfa-editor': patch
 ---

-Fix dropdown positioning and the argument to disable the responsiveness of the toolbar
+Fix dropdown positioning and a icon import that was giving errors